1 art student, science graduate

 sound installation

-speakers, amplifier, reverb, microphone, mixer, cables, fog machine, selection of books by Aristotle (450 x 350 x 400 cm)
+speakers, amplifier, reverb, microphone, mixer, cables, fog machine, selection of books by Aristotle (450 x 350 x 400 cm)sound installation

 speakers, door (05:36 min)